hekmon/tpcontrol/README.md

 ### The notification channel

 This is part of the main trick.
 This channel is unbuffered and allows to not have the dispatcher going postal on an infite loop while checking every queue all the time : while empty the dispatcher will block on reading it.
-When a client (or many) register for  execution, they send (more on that just after) a notification through this channel to wake up the sceduler (if a token is available of course).
+When a client (or many) register for  execution, they send (more on that just after) a notification through this channel to wake up the scheduler (if a token is available of course).

 ### The blocking registration method